What is the Role of a Personal Injury Lawyer in a Case?

 It can be a relief to have a professional carry out this correspondence on your behalf.
 This is especially true if you have a relationship with the respondent, perhaps because they are your employer or a friend.
 Such situations can be awkward, and a solicitor can ensure that the claims process remains strictly professional.

 A personal injury lawyer can also deal with any correspondence received from the respondent.
 It is common for the respondent’s insurance company to offer a quick settlement of a claim.
 It is rarely a good idea to accept such an offer, as you will almost certainly be entitled to a greater sum of compensation than the one being proposed.
 Your solicitor can manage any attempts to undervalue your claim, ensuring you are not put under any pressure to settle too early.

 A personal injury lawyer…submits your claim to the Injuries Board

-By using a personal injury solicitor, you can rest assured that any mistakes are avoided, and that a strong case is presented to the Injuries Board.
+By using a personal injury lawyer, you can rest assured that any mistakes are avoided and that a strong case is presented to the Injuries Board.
 It also takes the pressure off your shoulders, leaving you free to focus on your recovery.

 A personal injury lawyer…secures the correct sum of compensation

 The Injuries Board will consider your personal injury claim and decide how much compensation you should be awarded.
 You do not have to accept this settlement.
 In fact, both you and the respondent are entitled to reject the assessment.
 If this happens, the Injuries Board will issue an authorisation.
 This permits you and the respondent to enter into negotiations.